Loading...

 06/30/2021

-The Secured Overnight Financing Rate (SOFR) – a measure of the overnight secured borrowing rate in the U.S. – ended the month unchanged from January, closing at 3.68%.
-At month-end, the 3-month term SOFR rate was 3.67%, and the 3-month U.S. Treasury bill closed at 3.66%.
+The Secured Overnight Financing Rate (SOFR) – a measure of the overnight secured borrowing rate in the U.S. – was unchanged from February, closing at 3.68%.
+At month-end, the 3-month term SOFR rate was 3.68%, and the 3-month U.S. Treasury bill closed at 3.68%.

 Quoted performance data represent past performance, which does not guarantee future results.
 Investment returns and principal value will fluctuate, so investors' shares, when sold, may be worth more or less than their original cost.
 For the most recent month-end performance, which may be higher or lower than that quoted, select this link or call 800 572-9336.